robcarver17/pysystemtrade/docs/production.md

 If the roll status is 'not rolling', then contract orders are generated from instrument orders by spawn_children_from_new_instrument_orders in the stack handler.

 For normal strategies when there is no rolling, there will just a single child contract order for each instrument order, trading in the current priced contract.
-Because it is a truth universally acknowledged that the contract order seeks to completely fufill the required instrument order (this isn't true for broker and contract orders, of which more later).
+Because it is a truth universally acknowledged that the contract order seeks to completely fulfill the required instrument order (this isn't true for broker and contract orders, of which more later).

 Fields for a new contract order (once added to the database):